brettz9/maptext/README.md

 ## Immediate to-dos

-0. Why is **serializedHTML not updating** as before when form/JSON changed?
-0. **map areas of view (no guides) do not work when clicked** due to extra map area (should add to/overwrite not duplicate?)
+0. **map areas of view (no guides) do not work when clicked** due to extra map area (should add to/overwrite not duplicate?) (and it is also showing in serializedHTML)

 1. **View map**
   1. **Zooming**